mayanksinghchauhan968-commits/Smart-Robotic-Vehicle-With-Distance-Sensing-/README.md

 # Smart Robotic Vehicle With Distance Sensing

-A 4-wheel-drive robotic vehicle built with Arduino, controlled via Bluetooth from a mobile app.
-It also includes ultrasonic distance sensing and voice control features.
+A 4-wheel-drive robotic vehicle built with Arduino, featuring Bluetooth control, autonomous obstacle avoidance, and voice control — all switchable depending on how you want to drive it.

 ## How It Works

 The car is driven by 4 DC motors via an Adafruit Motor Shield (AFMotor library).
-Commands are sent over Bluetooth from a mobile app (e.g. Arduino Bluetooth Controller / similar HC-05 control apps) as single characters, which the Arduino reads over Serial and maps to motor actions.

-A servo-mounted ultrasonic sensor (HC-SR04) is also wired in for distance sensing — currently used for measuring distance left/right, with the groundwork laid for full autonomous obstacle avoidance in a future version.
+It supports three control modes:

+- **Bluetooth control** — drive manually using a mobile Bluetooth app, sending single-character commands over Serial
+- **Autonomous obstacle avoidance** — a servo-mounted ultrasonic sensor (HC-SR04) continuously scans ahead; when an obstacle is detected within 12cm, the car reverses, checks both left and right distances, and automatically turns toward the clearer path
+- **Voice control** — accepts symbolic voice-to-text commands relayed over Serial from a voice-to-text mobile app, letting you steer the car hands-free

 ## Features

-- **Bluetooth control ** — drive forward, backward, left, right, and stop using a mobile Bluetooth app
+- Manual Bluetooth driving (forward, backward, left, right, stop)
-- **Distance sensing ** — ultrasonic sensor + servo sweep to measure distance on either side
+- Real-time ultrasonic distance sensing with servo sweep (left/right scanning)
-- **Obstacle avoidance ** — logic written to auto-reverse and turn toward the clearer side when an obstacle is detected within 12cm
+- Fully autonomous obstacle avoidance — detects obstacles and re-routes automatically
-- **Voice control ** — accepts symbolic voice-to-text commands (`^` `-` `<` `>` `*`)
+- Voice-controlled driving via symbolic commands (`^` `-` `<` `>` `*`)
+- Smooth integration between all three control modes

 ## Hardware Used